AdsonBatista/google-script-multiple-upload/README.md

-# Demo an Upload multiple files project with google script.
+# Demo an Upload multiple files project with Goole Script.
 ## Installation:
 Create a folder named "Sandbox" at root path of your Google Drive
 Create a new google app script here [https://script.google.com/](https://script.google.com/)